 While Keira and Brian are in this meeting, the electricity suddenly goes out in their house.
 And what a coincidence: The circuit breaker is in the cellar.
 Guess who has to be the one to go back to the dreaded cellar to figure out what’s going on with the circuit breaker?
-Ellie calls Keira, who excuses herself from the meeting and tells Ellie that she has to be the one to fix the electricity problem by finding the circuit breaker.
+Ellie calls Keira to tell her about this electricty outage.
+Keira excuses herself from the meeting and tells Ellie that she has to be the one to fix the electricity problem by finding the circuit breaker.

 Ellie is in a near-panic because she’s scared and reluctant to go back to the cellar.
 During this phone conversation, Keira instructs Ellie on how to find the circuit breaker in the cellar.
 And because this movie is filled with as many horror clichés as possible, Ellie is holding a lit candle in the cellar, instead of a more practical flashlight or a smartphone light.

 Keira guides Ellie by telling her how many steps she needs to take to get to the circuit breaker.
 To help calm down Ellie, Keira tells Ellie to count out loud how many steps she’s taking for this walkthrough.
 During this counting out loud, the phone disconnects.
 Keira calls back and gets no answer.
 And when Keira and Brian get home, they find out to their shock that Ellie has disappeared.